kbridson/rails-demos-and-deets-2021-test/demo-11-one-to-many-associations-part-1.md

     rails test
     ```

-## 5. Creating Seed Data That Use the Association
+## 4. Creating Seed Data That Use the Association

 As a final task, we will seed the database with example data using our newly created model class association, as per the steps below.
 In a later demo, we will add pages to view and manipulate this seed data in the app.

-1. Add a couple of `Quiz` seeds at the top of the `seeds.rb` file, like this:
+1. Add a three more `McQuestion` objects, like this:

     ```ruby
-    q1 = Quiz.create!(title: 'MVC Concepts', description: 'This quiz covers concepts related to the Model-View-Controller web application architecture.') q2 = Quiz.create!(title: 'Rails Concepts', description: 'This quiz covers concepts related to web application development using the Ruby on Rails platform.')
+    q4 = McQuestion.create!(question: 'Which hash is primarily used for one way message passing from the controller to the view?', answer: 'flash', distractor_1: 'session', distractor_2: 'params') q5 = McQuestion.create!(question: 'In which folder are image assets for the QuizMe app stored?', answer: 'quiz-me/app/assets/images', distractor_1: 'quiz-me', distractor_2: 'quiz-me/images') q6 = McQuestion.create!(question: 'Which standard RESTful controller action is used to remove records?', answer: 'destroy', distractor_1: 'delete', distractor_2: 'remove')
     ```

-1. Add a few more `McQuestion` objects that will go with the `Quiz` seed objects, like this:

-    ```ruby
-    McQuestion.create!(question: 'What does the M in MVC stand for?', answer: 'Model', distractor_1: 'Media', distractor_2: 'Mode')
-    McQuestion.create!(question: 'What does the V in MVC stand for?', answer: 'View', distractor_1: 'Verify', distractor_2: 'Validate')
-    McQuestion.create!(question: 'What does the C in MVC stand for?', answer: 'Controller', distractor_1: 'Create', distractor_2: 'Code')

-    McQuestion.create!(question: 'Which hash is primarily used for one way message passing from the controller to the view?', answer: 'flash', distractor_1: 'session', distractor_2: 'params')
-    McQuestion.create!(question: 'In which folder are image assets for the QuizMe app stored?', answer: 'quiz-me/app/assets/images', distractor_1: 'quiz-me', distractor_2: 'quiz-me/images')
-    McQuestion.create!(question: 'Which standard RESTful controller action is used to remove records?', answer: 'destroy', distractor_1: 'delete', distractor_2: 'remove')
-    ```

 1. Create association links between the `Quiz` and `McQuestion` objects by setting a `quiz` option in each call to `McQuestion.create!`, like this:

     ```ruby
-    McQuestion.create!(quiz: q1, question: 'What does the M in MVC stand for?', answer: 'Model', distractor_1: 'Media', distractor_2: 'Mode')
+    q1 = McQuestion.create!(quiz: quiz1, question: 'What does the M in MVC stand for?', answer: 'Model', distractor_1: 'Media', distractor_2: 'Mode')
-    McQuestion.create!(quiz: q1, question: 'What does the V in MVC stand for?', answer: 'View', distractor_1: 'Verify', distractor_2: 'Validate')
+    q2 = McQuestion.create!(quiz: quiz1, question: 'What does the V in MVC stand for?', answer: 'View', distractor_1: 'Verify', distractor_2: 'Validate')
-    McQuestion.create!(quiz: q1, question: 'What does the C in MVC stand for?', answer: 'Controller', distractor_1: 'Create', distractor_2: 'Code')
+    q3 = McQuestion.create!(quiz: quiz1, question: 'What does the C in MVC stand for?', answer: 'Controller', distractor_1: 'Create', distractor_2: 'Code')

-    McQuestion.create!(quiz: q2, question: 'Which hash is primarily used for one way message passing from the controller to the view?', answer: 'flash', distractor_1: 'session', distractor_2: 'params')
-    McQuestion.create!(quiz: q2, question: 'In which folder are image assets for the QuizMe app stored?', answer: 'quiz-me/app/assets/images', distractor_1: 'quiz-me', distractor_2: 'quiz-me/images')
-    McQuestion.create!(quiz: q2, question: 'Which standard RESTful controller action is used to remove records?', answer: 'destroy', distractor_1: 'delete', distractor_2: 'remove')
+    q4 = McQuestion.create!(quiz: quiz2, question: 'Which hash is primarily used for one way message passing from the controller to the view?', answer: 'flash', distractor_1: 'session', distractor_2: 'params') q5 = McQuestion.create!(quiz: quiz2, question: 'In which folder are image assets for the QuizMe app stored?', answer: 'quiz-me/app/assets/images', distractor_1: 'quiz-me', distractor_2: 'quiz-me/images') q6 = McQuestion.create!(quiz: quiz2, question: 'Which standard RESTful controller action is used to remove records?', answer: 'destroy', distractor_1: 'delete', distractor_2: 'remove')
     ```

 1. Seed the database using the following command: